teradyl/MapHacks/README.md

 Some convenience categories for Apple &amp; Google map sdks

 ## Locking zoom categories
-This category will lock zoom to the center of the screen and give you a few response blocks when gestures finish.
+These categories will lock zoom to the center of the screen and give you a few response blocks when gestures finish.

 ### Apple's MKMapKit